opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

 #### Instruction for basic usage:

 1. Start the node responsible for publishing audio.
+The ROS2 node only work with audio data in WAVE format.
 If you have an audio capture device, then you can use the `audio_capture_node` as explained in the [prerequisites above](#prerequisites).
+    ```shell
+    ros2 launch audio_capture capture_wave.launch.xml
+    ```

 2. You are then ready to start the speech transcription node